SchwarzIT/onyx/apps/docs/src/development/packages/chartjs-plugin.md

 - Set default colors/styles for charts, labels, borders etc.
 - Update chart when switched between light/dark mode
+- Default dataset colors based on the [onyx color palette colors](/tokens/colors)
-- Option to set the chart color to one of the [onyx color palette colors](/tokens/colors) (globally or individual per chart)
+- Utility to set the dataset color to one of the [onyx color palette colors](/tokens/colors)

 ## Installation